Xen Balaskas

-Xenophon Constantine Balaskas (15 October 1910 – 12 May 1994), sometimes known as Xen or Bally, was a South African all-rounder who scored 2,696 first-class cricket runs at 28.68 and took 276 wickets at 24.11 with his leg-spin bowling.
+Xenophon Constantine Balaskas (15 October 1910 – 12 May 1994), sometimes known as Xen or Bally, was a South African cricketer.
+He was an all-rounder who went onto score 2,696 first-class cricket runs at 28.68 and went onto take 276 wickets at 24.11 with his crafty leg-spin bowling.
+He was the first test cricketer as well as the first international cricketer whose name started with the English alphabetical letter "X".
+He was also fondly nicknamed as the "Saxophone" by his teammates.
+He played a pivotal role in South Africa's historic first ever test win in English soil.